yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </code>
 </div>

-I won't put how the magic occurs directly here.
+I won't explain how the magic occurs here.
-But all the magic occurs in the file `YGL.hs`.
+If you are interested, just read the file [`YGL.hs`](code/05_Mandelbulb/YGL.hs).
-This file is commented a lot.
+It is commented a lot.

 - [`YGL.hs`](code/05_Mandelbulb/YGL.hs), the 3D rendering framework
 - [`Mandel`](code/05_Mandelbulb/Mandel.hs), the mandel function